 Explaining Sinking Funds in Context

-Sections below further explain sinking fund principles, demonstrate sinking fund calculations, and illustrate basic accounting transactions.
-Examples present sinking fund concepts in context with similar terms including:
+Sections below further explain sinking fund principles, demonstrate sinking fund First, calculations, and illustrate basic accounting transactions, emphasizing four themes:

 The name sinking fund refers to "retiring the debt" or, more colorfully, "sinking the debt."
 Sinking fund is apparently the English version of fondo d'ammortamento, a term in use on the Italian Peninsula from the 15th century onwards, referring to a funding pool existing specifically to retire public debt.
 By the 18th century, the term was in use in Great Britain for funds created for the purpose of reducing national debt.
 By the middle of the 19th Century, the term was in common use in the United States, referring primarily to funding pools for the purpose of retiring corporate and public debt from bond issues.